 Undergraduates: books, 28 days; CDs, 28 days; most DVDs, 7 days (but some are 28 days).
 Graduate students can check out an item until the end of the current academic term; most DVDs are 7 days.
 Faculty can check out an item until the end of the current academic year.

 Where are the other music materials?

 DVDs (such as opera performances in the call number area M1500) are shelved on the first floor.
-Music CDs are stored separately near the books on the third floor, just past the MT shelves.
-Use the Periodicals section to find hard copies of journals, or look online at databases.
-Some resources may be in microfilm or microfiche format.
+Music CDs are stored separately near the books on the ground floor, just past the MT shelves.

 Where can I listen to recordings?

 You can check out recordings and listen on your own equipment.
 You can also use a library computer to listen to a CD.
 Headphones are available at the Circulation Desk.